lilyball/Tomorrowland/README.md

   wrong generation value, and for tokens that had `requestCancelOnInvalidate(_:)` invoked concurrently on multiple threads to corrupt the generation.
 - Add `PromiseInvalidationToken.chainInvalidation(from:)` to invalidate a token whenever another token invalidates.
 This allows for building a tree of tokens in order to have both fine-grained and bulk invalidation at the same time.
 Tokens chained together this way stay chained forever ([#43][]).
+- Update project file to Swift 5.0.
+The source already supported this.
+This change should only affect people using [Carthage][] or anyone adding building this framework from source.
+- Update the podspec to list both Swift 4.2 and Swift 5.0.
+With CocoaPods 1.7.0 or later your `Podfile` can now declare which version of Swift it's compatible with.
+  For anyone using CocoaPods 1.6 or earlier it will default to Swift 5.0.

 [#43]: https://github.com/lilyball/Tomorrowland/issues/43 "Add PromiseInvalidationToken.chainInvalidation(from: PromiseInvalidationToken)"